 The Southern Great Wall

 The Southern Great Wall was built between 1554 and 1662 during the Ming dynasty.
-And its original purpose was to serve as a dividing line between those of the Miao ethnicity who were loyal or disloyal to the Ming.
+And its original purpose was to serve as a dividing line between those of the Miao ethnicity who were either loyal or disloyal to the Ming.

 The Miao are the 6th largest ethnic minority of China, and have historically habituated provinces like Hunan and Guizhou.
 And during the Ming dynasty, some of the Miao allied themselves with the Ming while others were determined to fight against them.